Pigeon aux Raisins à la Mode de Flandres (Classical Edition)

 Can I use fresh grapes instead of canned?

-Why only a tiny bit of butter at the end?
+Why is there no butter at the end?

 Do I really need to baste every 20 minutes?